Louisiana

 - The outer circle also indicates the share of a sector’s emissions generated in disadvantaged communities.

-Explore more recent legislation in Louisiana and all 50 states by clicking here.
+Explore recent legislation in Louisiana and all 50 states by clicking on a specific year: 2025 legislation, 2024 legislation, 2023 legislation.